porteroman/tracking-and-recognition/README.md

-# tracking-and-recognition
+# Tracking & Recognition
-algorithm for tracking and recognizing an individual
+Algorithm for tracking and recognizing an individual